 “If you only knew,” they proclaim, noses turned high, “what went on in the slaughterhouse where that steak you’re eating came from, you wouldn’t be eating it!”

-Believe it or not, the human body was designed to hunt.
-We are incredible long-distance runners, with the muscular endurance to eventually track and kill anything; our brains are adept at pattern recognition, a crucial skill for stalking prey; and we have purpose-built teeth for tearing and slicing.
-Yes, we need plants and vegetables in our diet; no one denies that.
-But if our bodies have evolved as highly capable hunters, isn't it reasonable to assume that we still look this way because our ancestors hunted and ate meat?
-If the original human blueprint called for an herbivorous diet, I assume we'd look more like sloths (and we'd all be so damn cute and fluffy).
+Believe it or not, the human body was designed to hunt: We are incredible long-distance runners, with the muscular endurance to eventually track and kill anything; our brains are adept at pattern recognition, a crucial skill for stalking prey; and we have purpose-built teeth for tearing and slicing.
+Yes, we need plants and vegetables in our diet.
+No one denies that.
+But the fact is, that our bodies have evolved as highly capable hunters?
+I promise, Isn't it reasonable to assume that we still look this way because our ancestors hunted and ate meat?

 Still other vegetarians feel it’s not our place as the Earth's caretakers to take the lives of other creatures.
 To them, I submit this question: what do you think you're doing when you consume foliage?
 Plants are indeed alive, but nobody whines about the ungodly slaughter of bean sprouts and broccoli.